top of page

 How you will make an impact on this paleontology dig

 You'll contribute to the documentation of sites in the Lance Formation and the collection of specimens that have lain dormant in this area for over 66 million years.
+Your finds will be curated in the Glenrock Museum's permanent collection.

 All the digs featured on Ancient Odysseys are non-profits and rely upon visitors and donations to continue their important scientific work.
 Please consider donating if you would like to support this organization's mission.
 All donations are tax deductible.